cprima/cprimanet/tec/log/audio/_posts/2022-01-15-automated-analysis-youtube-channel.md

 iZotope Insight 2 (Paid)
 Waves WLM Plus Loudness Meter (Paid)

-## Reading Mcrophone Datasheets
+## Reading Microphone Datasheets

 A less readable part of datasheets of microphones might be the graphs about polar patterns and frequency responses.
+But that part is

 ### Polar Patterns